BleuBleu/FamiStudio/README.md

 On MacOS, Visual Studio 2019 for Mac is used to compile the main application.
 The C++ DLLs can be compiled using a little shell script "build_macos.sh" that is located in the each of the folders.
 No fancy makefile here.
 [PortAudio](http://www.portaudio.com/) and [RtMidi](https://www.music.mcgill.ca/~gary/rtmidi/), which are used for audio output and MIDI input respectively have been pre-compiled using Homebrew and are likely not going to change often.
 The Application bundle is updated manually at each release.

 ### Linux.
 On Linux, MonoDevelop 7.8.4 (build 2) is used to compile the main application.
 Much like MacOS, a little shell script, "build_linux.sh" is provided to compile each of the C++ DLLs.
 No makefile is provided at the moment.
-[OpenAL Soft](https://openal-soft.org/) is provided as a precompiled AMD64 binary with ALSA support, if you recompile your own you will need to replace libopenal32.so or use a [dllmap](https://www.mono-project.com/docs/advanced/pinvoke/dllmap/) to point FamiStudio to the correct library.
+[OpenAL Soft](https://openal-soft.org/) is provided as a precompiled AMD64 binary with ALSA support, if you recompile your own you will need to replace libopenal32.so or edit the [dllmap](https://www.mono-project.com/docs/advanced/pinvoke/dllmap/) (FamiStudio.exe.config) to point to the correct library.
 Same for [RtMidi](https://www.music.mcgill.ca/~gary/rtmidi/) which is provided as librtmidi.so.

 ### Android
 On Android, Visual Studio 2019 is used, along with the Xamarin Android assemblies.
 The C++ DLLs needs to be compiled manually for all 4 architectures (x86, x64, ARM, ARM64) whenever there is a change.
 We target a minimum version of Android 8.0 (Oreo), so make sure to test features on all versions in between.